Key Resources for Medicine

 Watch to see how a Wikipedia prank ended up in a top peer-reviewed journal.

 Create professional-looking science figures using 1000s if pre-made icons and templates from more than 30 fields of life sciences.
 Sign up for free – no software to download.
-It is free for educational use with some caveats.
+It is free for educational use with some caveats; check the website for details.

 Free, copyright cleared, images.

 3000+ free medical images that you can use to illustrate your publications and Powerpoint presentations.
-All images are Creative Commons.
+All images are Creative Commons, but do check for details.

 Contains thousands of freely licensed digital books, artworks, photos and images of historical library materials and museum objects.
-To limit to images select “Pictures” after searching.
+To limit to images select the “Images” radio button.

 TV, Film and Video